Chilswell

 Chilswell is a small settlement in the parish of Cumnor, Oxfordshire.
 It lies between the village of South Hinksey and Boars Hill.
-In 1974 it was transferred from Berkshire.
+In 1974, it was transferred from Berkshire.

-The place was first mentioned in 1180 as Chiefleswelle.
-The name is of Old English origin, and appears to mean 'the stream of a man called Cifel'.
+Although very small in size, the hamlet is known for its picturesque rural setting and its cultural significance.
 An older form of the name is Childsworth, and the place is mentioned by that name in the poem Thyrsis by Matthew Arnold.
 Arnold's "signal elm" is in a field nearby, bought by the Oxford Preservation Trust from All Souls College, Oxford in 2009.